Gul-e-Rana (TV series): Plot summary

 The series is a story of emotions, trust, relations and sympathy.
 It gives a note on leaving toxic relationships.

 Gul-e-Rana's father dies in a car accident, and consequently her rich uncle, takes Rana, her sister, and her mother under his wings.
-Rana's both Aunts hate her and warn her that all her uncle's money is for them.
-Meanwhile, Maria and Laila, daughters of Gul-e-Rana's aunts, are willing to do anything to marry Adeel who is the only son of Raana's uncle.
+Both of Rana's aunts hate her and warn her that all her uncle's money is for them.
+Meanwhile, Maria and Laila, daughters of Gul-e-Rana's aunts, are willing to do anything to marry Adeel who is the only son of Rana's uncle.
 Gul-e-Rana is very different from her cousins, as Rana exhibits the traits of a well-groomed and modest girl.
 Unlike Gul-e-Rana, her cousin Adeel is egotistic and narcissistic.
 To him, girls are merely a means of passing time and pleasure.
 He considers Gul-e-Rana perfect to marry as she wouldn’t have a say in his personal life and tries every way to trick her but she pays no heed.
 Meanwhile, Zafri, Rana's cousin is interested in her and wants to marry her to ensure that Maria and Adeel can marry without any hurdles.
 One night, Adeel misbehaves with Rana.
 She slaps him hard on his face.
 Adeel knits a sinister plan i.e. the very next morning he apologises to Rana and asks for her forgiveness for his last night's misbehaviour.
-That afternoon he picks Rana from college and lies that her mother is very ill and is admitted in the hospital.
-He takes Raana to a faraway deserted house, arranges for a Maulvi and his friends help to organize a Nikaah, leaving her with a choice to choose between him and her honour.
-She decides to marry Adeel but vows to never love him.
+That afternoon he picks Rana up from college and lies that her mother is very ill and is admitted in the hospital.
+He takes Raana to a faraway deserted house, arranges for a Maulvi and his friends to help organise a Nikaah, leaving her with a choice to choose between him and her honour.
+She decides to marry Adeel but vows never to love him.
 Rana's mother finds out about their 'supposed love' and is shell-shocked.
-Eventually, Adeel and Rana get married while everybody assumes that they love each other; Adeel tortures rana.
+Eventually, Adeel and Rana get married while everybody assumes that they love each other; Adeel tortures Rana.
 Rana ignores everything Adeel tells her in order to show him where he stands in her life.
 Adeel suspects that something is going on between Gul-e-Rana and Ashar (Rana's cousin) while Rana just sees Ashar as a brother.
 Adeel goes to Islamabad.
 Then Adeel brings Rana to Islamabad with him by lying to his father that he wants Rana to take care of him while he is sick.
-Adeel continues to be toxic towards rana.
+Adeel continues to be toxic towards Rana.
 Adeel's friend Mona comes to stay with them.
 Adeel enters her room at night, grabs her arm and tries to force himself on her.
 Gul-e-Rana hears Mona's protests and walks into the room, Adeel runs out embarrassed and guilty at being caught.